istio/istio.io/content/docs/concepts/traffic-management/routing/gateways/index.md

 gateways to have one gateway for private traffic and another for public traffic, so you can keep all private traffic inside a firewall, for example.

-For better security, you can use a gateway to make your services inaccessible to the public internet.
 You can use a gateway to configure workload labels for your existing network tasks, including:

 -  Firewall functions
 -  Caching